ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 In this lab, you will further explore how to style your application.

+**Note:** the first half of this lab is just explanation, so do not try to put the CSS samples anywhere.
+The second half will apply all of this to our app.

 ## A Note on iOS and Material Design Styling

 The Ionic Framework automatically adapts between styling that matches the iOS Human Interface Guidelines and Android's Material Design.
 We _highly_ suggest that you keep this paradigm in place.
 It allows your customers to see the application in a manner that makes sense to them on whatever platform they are on.
 The best practice here is to style your application in a way that injects your own branding without interfering with the native styling that makes the application look "at home" on each platform.